bdelacretaz/sling-adaptto-2016/README.md

 ## Starting the cluster
-To start the cluster, build the required Docker images as shown above and then, from the `docker` folder found under this `README` file , assuming `dockerhost` points to your Docker host:
+To start the cluster, build the required Docker images as shown above and then, from the `docker` folder found under this `README` file , assuming `localhost` points to your Docker host:

     # Remove existing state, if any
     docker-compose kill